UBC-MDS/video_game_sales_dashboard_R/README.md

 down menus on the side bar to choose the year of top publishers, top genres, market share and average critic score he/she would like to view.
 At the bottom of the `Top Genre` and `Top Publisher` charts, a user can choose how many top genres or publishers he/she want to see from 5 to 9.
+The user can view each year's user score by adjusting the year on the sidebar.

 ## Future development